Open-C/Centro-DEPRECATED/README.md

 ## Who We Are
-Darryl, Dylan, and Eric--the creators of Centro--are all students at Cal Poly San Luis Obispo.
-We met through Blockchain at Cal Poly (student club) and SLOHacks (hackathon), where we developed a shared passion for decentralized finance.
-Our past blockchain projects range from savings circles to streamable payments, and we also made [CeloHub](https://celohub.org)--a dapp gallery for the Celo blockchain.
+We are Darryl, Dylan, and Eric, students at Cal Poly San Luis Obispo.
+We met through Blockchain at Cal Poly (student club) and SLO Hacks (hackathon), where we developed a shared passion for decentralized finance.
+Our past blockchain projects range from savings circles to streamable payments, and we also made [CeloHub](https://celohub.org), a dapp gallery for the Celo blockchain.
 Our team has a diverse skillset, and together we form OpenC.
 Darryl led front-end development with React Native, Dylan led backend architecture + smart contracts with Solidity, and Eric led product.

 ## Our Make it Mobile Experience
-Centro is part of the Celo Make it Mobile Hackathon with GitCoin.
+Centro was created during the Celo Make it Mobile Hackathon with Gitcoin.

--Darryl learned how to use React Native ;p
+* Darryl learned how to use React/React Native ;p
--Dylan learned how to deploy contracts to Celo
+* Dylan learned how to deploy smart contracts to Celo
--Eric learned how to limit project scope lol
+* Eric learned how to limit project scope lol